JaphetManu/vblok-cli/readme.md

 # vblok-cli

-A simple cli to dynamically created Vue, Scss and Storybook files for new components or modules in Vue.js and Nuxt.js projects.
-It is still in early development and will later be optimized to automatically serve storyblok cms content without having to copy & pasty a lot of boilerplate code.
+A simple cli to dynamically created Vue, Scss and Storybook files for new components or modules in proejcts based on VueJS.
+It is still in early development and will have more features coming in the near future.

 ## Installation